 A criminal that DD hunts down in the beginning of the film is name Jose Quesada.
 JOE Quesada also did work on the series.

 And then there's "Mr. Lee", the client who pays his legal bills with fish.

-When asked about cuts, Matt says that he is in a Fight Club to which his partner says he has never seen the film.
+When asked about cuts, Matt says that he is in a Fight Club to which Foggy says he has never seen the film.

 Matt is essentially Atticus Finch if he moonlighted as a superhero.
 The first scene of the movie has him futilely standing up for justice in a rape trial, and he often accepts random gifts from impoverished clients in lieu of cash.

 Early on Jack Murdock says he once beat a fight by the name of Colan.
 Gene Colan drew Daredevil from September 1966 to June 1973 (making his run the first of the many long runs the character is known for) and Daredevil is often considered his signature character.

 Shower of Angst: Matt takes a brief Shower of Angst after a night of vigilantism.
 While showering, he pulls a broken tooth out of his mouth.

 Soft Glass: Averted.
 After being thrown through an already cracked window, Bullseye lands on a windshield which doesn't break.
 Later on,the massively built Kingpin throws Matt full force at a window which only cracks but doesn't break

 Take That Kiss: Averted and played straight depending on what cut you're watching.
 Bullseye goes to kiss Elektra but simply kills her in the theatrical version, but does plant one on her while running her through with her sai in the director's cut.

 Terms of Endangerment: Because he likes to mess with her and knows his obvious interest sickens her, Bullseye calls Elektra "Baby" right before slitting her neck with a playing card, gutting her and, depending on what version you watch, kiss her.